Kienen/rcannounce/README.md

 Section 3: Low Level Design
 Event object: Database entry for each event.
 Date/Time, Location, Ticket price/availability, Presale link, Website/Contact info

-Event app: Creates Event objects.
+Event app: Allows participants to create and manage their Event objects.
 Scrapes Facebook (and other websites?) for event information to populate fields.
 Flushes database of entries 30 days after the event.

-RC View app: Allows event management and approval for distribution.

-Participant View app:Allows participants to manage their email address and subscribe/unsubscribe to different audiences
+Participant app:Allows participants to manage their email address and subscribe/unsubscribe to different audiences.
+Allows event management and approval for distribution to users with correct permissions.

 Distribution App: Interfaces with Google Calendar to maintain calendar.
 Interfaces with Google Mail to distribute email list to participants depending on their stated interests.